Next-to-leading order evolution of structure functions without PDFs: Numerical results

 \section{Numerical results}

 We have implemented the physical-basis DGLAP evolution numerically by using the expressions of the evolution kernels listed in Appendix~\ref{appendix Evolution kernels}.
 The initial conditions, the structure functions at $Q^2=1.69 \, {\rm GeV}^2$, have been obtained by using the CTEQ PDF set ``CT18NLO\_NF3''~\cite{Hou:2019efy} and the $\msbar$ definitions in Eqs.~\eqref{eq:F2fullB}--\eqref{eq:FLfullB}.
 The PDF set is accessed with the LHAPDF library~\cite{Buckley_2015}.
+For the strong coupling $\as$ we used the values given by the CTEQ PDF set, which correspond to the NLO renormalization group equation in Eq.~\eqref{eq: renormalization group eq}.
 The comparisons between the structure functions computed from the PDFs and with the physical basis are shown in Fig.~\ref{fig:Q2resultsFullBasis} as functions of~$Q^2$.
 Overall, the physical basis results are not equal to, but also do not deviate dramatically from the PDF evolution ones.
 This is to be expected, since they are equal up to terms that are higher order in $\as$.

 Additional comparisons highlighting the behaviour as a function of $x$ are shown in Fig.~\ref{fig:xresultsFullBasis}.
 The relative differences in Fig.~\ref{fig:xresultsFullBasis} increase rapidly at values of $x$ where the structure functions approach zero, such as at $x\to 1$, but the absolute differences remain small.
 Otherwise, the structure functions evaluated with physical-basis DGLAP evolution behave similarly to the PDF-based structure functions, the differences are on the order of $10~\%$.
 The differences are particularly small, only a few per cent, with the structure functions $\fk$ and $\ftwdelta$ which are linear combinations only of the valence quarks.
 Their physical-basis DGLAP evolution in Eqs.~\eqref{eq: kernels F3 DGLAP} and \eqref{eq: kernels deltaF2 DGLAP} is self-contained; their evolution equations do not involve other structure functions.
 The DGLAP evolution in the physical basis tends to generate smaller structure functions at $x\to 1$ than the conventional evolution.
 This can be seen in Fig.~\ref{fig:xresultsFullBasis} where the structure functions corresponding to the evolution in the physical basis are smaller than PDF-based values at large $x$.
 The differences between the PDF-based evolution and the physical-basis evolution visible here arise technically from the perturbative truncation in solving the PDF counterparts from the structure functions, which leads to deviations in the evolution that are formally of higher order in $\as$.
 However, we stress that given the initial conditions, the physical-basis result is unique while the results with PDFs would vary depending on the choice of the factorization scale and scheme.
 To demonstrate this dependence, one would need to construct PDFs with different choices of factorization scales and schemes that correspond to the same set of structure functions at the initial scale but whose predictions at higher $Q^2$ would be mutually different.
 The width of the ``error band'' given by such a procedure would depend on how large deviations from the default choice $\mu_f^2=Q^2$ and $\overline{\rm MS}$ one would consider.